ualibweb/UALIB_ChemStructures/README.md

 This repository contains the original indexed chemical substances (non-standardized) from The University of Alabama Dissertations and Theses (hereafter, theses).

-**At the moment, there are about 350 structures, however, we are hoping to get to > 5000 structures in 6 months, so check back!.**
+**At the moment, there are about 350 structures, however, we are hoping to get to > 5000 structures in 6 months, so check back!**

 Chemical structure data includes the name, SMILES, and InChI of all synthesized chemical structures within the thesis along with a permalink to the thesis full-text or